Many brands going international have videos in multiple languages on their YouTube channels. This requires a lot of management and money.

 - the organizational opportunities of your company.

 In this article, I’ll explain the YouTube strategies that big global brands follow regarding languages and help you decide which one is right for your brand.
+You can also check out the video that we’ve made on this topic:

 First, let’s understand the content marketing approaches that big global brands follow.
 Video content on YouTube should follow the same principles as all other types of branded content – no matter if it’s on Facebook, Instagram, or on your website.